FortiPower/PowerFGT/docs/Get-FGTFirewallAddress.md

 ```

 ## DESCRIPTION
-Get list of all "address" (ipmask, fqdn, wildcard...)
+Get list of all "address" (ipmask, iprange, fqdn...)

 ## EXAMPLES